 Scott Stoll asked himself a question: “If I could do anything, what would I do?”
-His answer resulted in a quest for happiness around the world on a bicycle (31,495 miles, 4 years, 59 countries, 6 continents).
-His adventures are chronicled in “Falling Uphill,” a tale described as having moments from pure survival to pure enlightenment.
+His answer resulted in a quest for happiness around the world on a bicycle (32,344 miles, 4 years, 59 countries, 6 continents).
+His adventures are chronicled in his best-selling book “Falling Uphill,” a tale described as having moments from pure survival to pure enlightenment.
 Upon returning home and seeing the fruits of his journey inspire so many people, Scott hopes to create a life full of entertaining and inspiring tales of his adventures of self-discovery and the magic and mysteries of life.
-He was recently honored to be the Cultural Ambassador to Argentina by the US Department of State and received the Hosteling International’s “Spirit of Adventure Award”, among other distinctions.
-Scott is currently working with local schools as an artist-in-residence, and he’s developing a series of workbooks to teach kids how to dream and turn those dreams into reality.
-He continues to support his adventures as a Senior Freelance Graphic Designer and his new position as a graphic design Adjunct Professor.
+He was honored to be the Cultural Ambassador to Argentina by the US Department of State and received the Hosteling International’s “Spirit of Adventure Award,” among other distinctions.
+Scott is currently working with elementary schools as an artist-in-residence, and he’s developing a series of workbooks to teach kids how to dream and turn those dreams into reality.
+He continues to support his adventures as a Senior Freelance Graphic Designer.

 The longer story: In 2001, Scott left behind beloved San Francisco and began the first pedal strokes of his trip around the world, which almost ended 5 days later when the terrorists struck New York City.
 After a month-long deliberation, Scott decided to continue his trip during what would become a unique moment in history, being one of the few Americans to travel abroad and the only one to travel the world on a bike.
 Citizens of other countries would often regard Scott as “the bicycling ambassador”.
 And unlike most modern day adventures, Scott traveled the world with nothing more than a paper map, and of course the prerequisite open-mind and an open-heart.